 Example: “What’s with the wobble, lad?”

-Why You Need It: “Wobble” is ideal when someone’s acting a bit off, whether it’s mentally or physically.
+Why You Need It: “Wobble” is the ideal Irish lingo when someone’s acting a bit off, whether it’s mentally or physically.

 27. Best Irish Insults: Pox